AltspaceVR/AltspaceSDK-wiki/Feature-Requests.md

+* Support holding down mouse-click on hologram and moving mouse *without* turning the camera.
 * Support for basic per-texel alpha on mesh when texture has alpha channel.
 * Ability to get current Altspace user's username.  (e.g. window.getAltspaceUser().username)
 * Ability to create/render colored text in 3D space (with the option to billboard it to the user)